 You can enrol online.
-Simply click one of the many green ‘Get Started’ buttons and select Option 2.
-You will be directed to our parent portal and prompted to create an account.
-From there, you will be able to register for classes.
+Simply click one of the ‘Enrol' buttons and complete the registration form.
+You will be directed to our parent portal and can login with the email address and password you set in the registration form and finalise payment via the billing tab in the portal.
 If you need any help with enrolling, please email [email protected].

 No, you can remove re-enrolling from your to do list!
 Dance Northside rolls enrolments over from one term to the next (except between Term 4 and Term 1).
 All you need to do to secure your spot is make a payment towards your tuition fees for the relevant term.
 You can opt out at any time — just use our enrolment cancellation request form.

 Payments can be made online via the parent portal.
-Simply click the ‘Login’ button at the top of this page or paste https://dancestudio-pro.com/online/dancenorthside directly into your browser.
-DanceStudio-Pro, our studio software provider, also has a free Parent Portal app available to download from the App Store and Google Play.
+Simply click the ‘Login’ button or paste this link directly into your browser to login to your parent portal.
 Payment can also be made via card in the studio.

-We do have a range of Dance Northside t-shirts, singlets, and hoodies available to purchase at the studio.
+We do have a range of Dance Northside t-shirts and hoodies available to purchase at the studio.

 SUGGESTED FOOTWEAR IS AS FOLLOWS: